sayyedFaiz/TextTechnology/README.md

 ./Controllers/stockController.js | Contains the backend for the three pages of our webserver.
 Here the API requests as well as adding/updating entries in our database is done.
 ./.env | Contains two environment variables that must be set to start the webserver and connect to the MongoDB database.
 ./server.js | Entry script for the webserver.
 Start this file with node.
 Contains the code for assembling the webserver and defining the available pages.
-./converter.py | Contains the code for convertig json to xml.
+./converter.py | Contains the code for converting json to xml.
 Will be called by the server script automatically.

+## Code description

 ## Webpage description and example queries